raaphiixx/projectx/README.md

 03/04/2025 -> Delete method for post was add, the user only can delete your OWN posts.
 This was the first time that i insert a method that receive two different parameters, the username and password and the post id.

+04/04/2025 -> Now it is possible check information about following and followed users, two records was add to give a response for each method.

 ## Endpoints

 * **User**